jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 > but **precisely when** that relapse might occur and
 > **how best to intervene** to prevent it"

-He had just completed another large study of his app that again confirmed about double the odds of abstinence among its users.
-However, he also noticed among those people who did still relapse, many of them either hadn't used the app in the days leading up that relapse or if they did use it, they hadn't used the specific supports in the app that he would have thought would be most effective.
+He had just completed another large study demonstrating the effectiveness of his app.
+However, he also noticed that among those people who did still relapse, many of them either hadn't used the app in the days leading up that relapse or if they did use it, they hadn't used the specific supports in the app that he would have thought would be most effective.

 He wondered if the benefits of his app could be increased further if it knew the person well enough to recognize when they were at greatest risk for relapse and if it was smart enough to recommend the specific supports that would be most effective for them at that moment in time.

 This launched us on a new program of research to develop personal sensing algorithms that could accomplish these goals.

 ---